AKC SALARIES EXAMINED

 consider exorbitant salaries.

-ii AKC 2013 revenue, pension, and retirement summary
+ii compiled AKC revenue, pension, and retirement information

-Weigh your fees against the not-for-profit AKC Board & staff salaries.
+Weigh your fees against the not-for-profit AKC Board & staff.

 Favored handler-breeder, AKC inspected puppy mill shut down.